 Home robbery and vehicle theft occur throughout the country.
 The rate of vehicle theft is particularly high in Sarajevo.

-Pickpocketing, bag snatching and other petty crime is prevalent, particularly at markets, bars, train and bus terminals, and on public transport.
+Pickpocketing, bag snatching and other petty crime is common.
+It can happen at markets, bars, train and bus terminals, and on public transport.

 Firearms are widely available.
 Foreigners may not be the target, but there is a risk of being in the wrong place at the wrong time especially late at night in clubs and cafes.